You had a blast while streaming on Twitch, and your crowd is cheering your name.

 A Twitch raid is quite a common occurrence.
 It tends to open doors for collaboration between streamers as combined efforts towards sharing and accumulating viewers tend to work in favor of all parties involved.

 When a large party of new viewers comes in the form of a raid, give them a warm welcome and introduce yourself in a short manner.

 It is a good idea to pay attention to what the newcomers have to say and answer any questions related to the stream that they might have.

 After the formalities are set aside, simply incorporate them into your planned activities and make the Twitch raiding experience a genuinely joyful and exciting one!

-In today’s guide, we’ve discussed Twitch raid command, explained differences between Twitch raid vs host, and learned how to use the option to raid Twitch offers.
+In today’s guide, we’ve discussed the Twitch raid command, explained the differences between Twitch raid vs host, and learned how to use the option to raid Twitch offers.

 The only thing left to do now is to go and try it on your own!
 Chop chop!